dustinpfister/blog_posts/_posts/nodejs-example-simple-cli-interface.md

 layout: post
 categories: node.js
 id: 823
-updated: 2021-03-15 15:49:56
+updated: 2021-03-15 15:53:57
-version: 1.3
+version: 1.4
 ---

-This will be a simple CLI Interface nodejs example that wil serve as a starting point for a [nodejs](https://nodejs.org/en/) project.
-I might make a few examples based of this actauly so I hope to get this at least somewhat solid before moving on to additional examples.
+This will be a simple CLI Interface nodejs example that will serve as a starting point for a [nodejs](https://nodejs.org/en/) project.
+I might make a few examples based of this actually so I hope to get this at least somewhat solid before moving on to additional examples.
 First off the goal here is to create a custom command line interface that works like various command line tools like the nano text editor, or something to that effect.
-That is that I call a command, maybe pass some options, and then drop into a terminal based interface in which I need to use arrow keys to navagate, and type text, and keyboard shortcuts to move around.
+That is that I call a command, maybe pass some options, and then drop into a terminal based interface in which I need to use arrow keys to navigate, and type text, and keyboard shortcuts to move around.
 This might differ from other kinds of CLI interfaces that work by prompting for some input and function like a command line.
 This sort of CLI interface can be created by making use of [the setRawMode method](https://nodejs.org/api/tty.html#tty_readstream_setrawmode_mode), but doing so is a little tricky, thus writing this post is called for.

-The use of the setRawMode method will set up an interactive command line enviorment where I can define what all the various key inputs will do.
-However this will even include keystrokes like ctrl+c that are used to escape a command line interface, so when doing soemthing like this I should take care to make use that I put in a way for the user to escape the Command Line Interface.
+The use of the setRawMode method will set up an interactive command line environment where I can define what all the various key inputs will do.
+However this will even include keystrokes like ctrl+c that are used to escape a command line interface, so when doing something like this I should take care to make use that I put in a way for the user to escape the Command Line Interface.

-So it would be nice to make a custom interface so that when someone just enters the name of the command, or runs my script they enter a Command Line Interface where the arrow keys, or some combination of letter keys can be pressed to move around, and prefrom actions.
+So it would be nice to make a custom interface so that when someone just enters the name of the command, or runs my script they enter a Command Line Interface where the arrow keys, or some combination of letter keys can be pressed to move around, and preform actions.
 However it would also be nice to make things work in a way in which input can be passed in by way of pipping when calling the script from the command line also.
 So there will need to be a raw mode of sorts that will be used when just calling the script by itself, and a not raw mode that will be used when the script is being piped some input.

 When it comes to doing this sort of thing there are a number of packages to use to just get up and running with this fast, but this is not that kind of post.
 What I am doing here is a simple starting point that is just a little vanilla javaScript code and that is it.
 I like to make these kinds of scripts now and then that just work with node itself.